+In 2024, cash used in financing activities was \$10.6 million, comprised primarily of \$10.7 million payments on long-term debt.
+Our UMB term loan and revolving credit agreement has been paid in full and our remaining debt is a small amount of financing leases.
 In 2023, cash provided by financing activities was \$11.7 million, comprised of \$12.0 million in borrowings on our term loan and \$1.2 million of proceeds received from the exercise of stock options partially offset by \$1.5 million in payments on long-term debt.
-In 2022, cash used by financing activities was \$8.3 million, comprised of \$4.1 million of cash used for the repurchase of common stock and payments on long-term debt of \$4.9 million, partially offset by

-\$0.7 million of proceeds received from the exercise of stock options.
-Payments in long-term debt include the full repayment of the \$4.5 million mortgage balance on the real property in Massachusetts.
-In 2021, cash provided by financing activities was \$1.2 million, consisting of approximately \$1.5 million of proceeds received from the exercise of stock options, partially offset by payments on long-term debt of \$0.4 million.
+In 2022, cash used in financing activities was \$8.3 million, comprised of \$4.1 million of cash used for the repurchase of common stock and payments on long-term debt of \$4.9 million, partially offset by \$0.7 million of proceeds received from the exercise of stock options.
+Payments in long-term debt in 2022 include the full repayment of the \$4.5 million mortgage balance on the real property in Massachusetts.